pod5/pod5.github.io/README.md

 ```

 Site config is held in `_config,yml` and Podcast specific data in `_data/podcast.yaml`
+There is a presumption that you will use feedburner to collect RSS stats.

 #### Niceness

 Create a new post with the rake task `new_page` e.g.